Please share the content of this page, or this link:

 This page is an expression of part of a project to understand the links between climate change, global economy and other matters including society's beliefs and aspirations.
 It is designed to stimulate thinking and discourse.
 Comments, queries welcome.

 This page is written on behalf of the CCGE Group by Andrew Basden, but the views expressed herein are his and not necessarily those of the other members of the Group.
 Written on the Amiga with Protext.
-Copyright (c) Andrew Basden 2008 - present, but you may use this material subject to certain conditions.
+Copyright of quoted text belongs to the organisation or person quoted.
+Other text is copyright (c) Andrew Basden 2008 - present, but may be used for almost any purpose (including commercial) subject to certain conditions.